 Please contact us if you would like to become a volunteer.

 The New Life Neighbourhood Centre provides the following food and meal programs:

-Clients can pick up meal boxes (bags of grocery) on the first Sunday of every month between 10:00 a.m and 12:00 p.m.
-Single, double, and family-size boxes are provided.
+Clients can pick up meal boxes (bags of grocery) on Tuesdays and Thursdays of every week between 11:30 a.m. to 3:30 p.m.
+Single, double, and family-size groceries are provided.

-Pre-registration is required and can be done by calling 905-404-2004 and leaving a message.
-We will return your call as quickly as possible.
-Identification and income statement must be submitted at the time of registration.
+Pre-registration is required and can be done in person.
+Identification and income statement must be provided at the time of registration.

 A pancake breakfast is offered on the third Sunday of every month between 10:00 a.m. and 11:00 a.m.
 It features pancakes, sausages, French toast, hash browns, boiled eggs, applesauce, fruit, hot and cold beverages.
 Pre-registration is not required.